GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: The GTASA Dataset

-In total we generate 938 (Video-GEST-Text) triplets using the system described above.
-Table \ref{tab:corpus_stats} summarizes the generated GTASA dataset.
-Using the same textual descriptions as prompts, we also generated corresponding videos with VEO 3.1 WAN 2.2.
-These serve as baselines for the human evaluation (\hyperref[q1]{Q1}) and as a neural-generated training condition for the captioning experiments (\hyperref[q2]{Q2}).
+In total we generate 938 (Video--GEST--Text) triplets.
+Table \ref{tab:corpus_stats} summarizes GTASA.
+We also generated corresponding videos with VEO 3.1 and WAN 2.2, prompting them with the same GEST-derived textual descriptions, the only specification they accept.
+These serve as references for the human evaluation (\hyperref[q1]{Q1}) and as a neural-generated training condition for the captioning experiments (\hyperref[q2]{Q2}).

+At every frame, the collector logs the complete pairwise relation graph over all tracked entities, actors and objects alike: 78 relations per frame in the garden scene (13 entities), 528 inside the house (33), and 2,556 in the classroom (72), a corpus mean of 615.
+Frame for frame, this is roughly 84$\times$ the density of Action Genome~\cite{ji2020actiongenome} (7.3 per annotated frame), the closest existing comparator; per clip, 31.6K versus 170.
+The relations are exact geometric quantities (distance, direction, angular offsets) rather than curated semantic predicates, logged at every frame and stored change-deduplicated.
+We publicly release the complete corpus (GEST, VEO, and WAN videos, spatial relations, temporal mappings, instance segmentation, descriptions), the generation pipeline, and the world editor with which we mapped the environments and objects, so the community can extend the game-world coverage and create new simulations.